Nvidia GeForce RTX 2080 release date, news and features

 Nvidia GeForce RTX 2080 specs

 This is the exciting part of the article.
-In May, the reported specs of the Nvidia GeForce RTX 2080 were spotted in the TechPowerUp GPU database, and it is looking juicy.
+In May, the reported specs of the Nvidia GeForce RTX 2080 were spotted in the TechPowerUp GPU database, and they were looking juicy.
+However, now we know the real deal, and while they're still impressive, you should level your expectations a bit regarding the core specifications.

-If all the speculation is to be believed, the Nvidia GeForce RTX 2080 is going to be more powerful than even the Nvidia Titan Xp, the most powerful consumer graphics card on the market right now.
-And, while we won't know any specific numbers until Nvidia reveals them at Gamescom, all the pieces are falling into place.
+The Nvidia GeForce RTX 2080 was widely expected to be more powerful than even the Nvidia Titan Xp, the most powerful consumer graphics card on the market right now.
+However, that's not necessarily the case on paper – the Titan Xp still has more CUDA cores and more video memory capacity.

-The only solid information we have on Turing heading into Gamescom is based on the specifications for the new Turing Quadro RTX cards that were just announced – and are intended for professionals and scientists.
+Here's how the RTX 2080 shakes out in the most essential specifications, that being clock speed, video memory capacity and video memory speed:

-On top of ray-tracing tech, which Nvidia is pushing to be the future of PC gaming graphics, these cards feature an absurd amount of memory – up to 48GB of GDDR6 on the Quadro RTX 8000.
-We don’t think the next flagship gaming card will be quite that high, but those rumors suggesting 16GB of GDDR6 don’t seem so farfetched anymore.
+As you can see, Nvidia beefed up its Founders Edition card for early adopters, namely in the processor speed area, which is the one you can pre-order right now (before September 20).
+You can see that the basic RTX 2080 actually has a slightly lower clock speed than its predecessor, the GTX 1080.